jamesoflol/photobucket-blogger-migratinator/docs/README.md

 ### Steps:

-1. The first thing you'll have to do is create 'albums' for the photos to go in to in Google Photos.
+1. (If you have less than ~2,000 photos to fix, you can skip to step 2.)
+The first thing you'll have to do is create 'albums' for the photos to go in to in Google Photos.
 Albums have a limit of 2,000 photos per album, so you might have to create several.
     1. Go to [https://photos.google.com](https://photos.google.com)
     2. Click 'Albums' on the left
     3. Click 'New album'